Katherine Mary Ward1

 Lt.-Col. Graham Sydney Leventhorpe was the son of John Bonfoy Leventhorpe.
 He married Dorothy Leyland, daughter of Christopher John Leyland and Helen Dora Cayley, on 5 October 1920.1 He died on 15 December 1963.1

-He was decorated with the award of the Companion, Distinguished Service Order (D.S.O.).1 He gained the rank of Lieutenant-Colonel in the service of the Royal Artillery.1
+He was awarded the Distinguished Service Order (D.S.O.)1 He gained the rank of Lieutenant-Colonel in the Royal Artillery.1

 Citations